Schools and commissioners often ask how they can be confident a wellbeing programme actually works. Independent awards are one clear way to check.

 Frequently asked questions

-Yes. myHappymind has won the King’s Award for Enterprise (Innovation, 2025), the Bett Awards Transformational Impact Award 2026, and the BESA Evidence and Impact Award 2025.
+Yes. myHappymind has won the King’s Award for Enterprise (Innovation, 2025), the Bett Awards Transformational Impact Award 2026, the BESA Evidence and Impact Award 2025, and two awards at the BESA Awards 2026: Primary – Outstanding Curriculum Resource and Outstanding Early Years Resource or Service.

 The King’s Award for Enterprise recognises the originality and impact of the myHappymind programme.
 The Bett and BESA awards recognise the strength of myHappymind’s evidence base and its measurable impact in schools.